 But once you stop earning income, you can start reaping the benefits of all those years of saving for “the future.”
 Instead of contributing to your retirement accounts, you will be withdrawing from them.

 That means you no longer will have the “expense” of contributing as much as $20,500 to a 401(k) or $6,000 to an IRA each year.
 And those amounts don’t even include so-called “catch-up contributions” that those age 50 and older can make to their retirement accounts.

 Typically, workers purchase life insurance to protect their families in the event that the worker dies and leaves dependent loved ones without income.
 Similarly, disability insurance is there to replace a worker’s income should he or she become ill or injured and unable to work.

-But if you are retiring from work, chances are good that you plan to live off of savings, investments and Social Security benefits.
+But if you are retiring from work, chances are good that you plan to live off of your savings, investments and Social Security benefits.
 In other words, if you have enough money to retire, you probably no longer need to insure your income.

 While life or disability policies can still make sense for some retirees, others can say “so long” to these forms of insurance — and their associated costs.

 Housing costs — from mortgage and rent payments to insurance and maintenance — are the single biggest type of expense for the average U.S. household and the average older household.
 But they are lower each year for the latter.

 Households led by someone who is 65 or older spend an average of $17,435 per year on housing expenses, compared with an average of $21,409 across all households, according to the Bureau of Labor Statistics.